awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 ## Setting Shadow Copy Storage<a name="shadow-copy-storage"></a>

 Shadow copies consume storage space on the same file system of which the shadow copies are taken\.
 When you configure shadow copy storage, you define the maximum amount of storage that shadow copies can consume on the file system using the `Set-FsxShadowStorage` custom PowerShell command\.
 You specify the maximum size that shadow copies can grow to using the `-Maxsize` or the `-Default` command options\.

 Using `-Maxsize`, you can define shadow copy storage as follows:
 + In bytes: `Set-FsxShadowStorage -Maxsize 2500000000`
 + In kilobytes, megabytes, gigabytes, or other units: `Set-FsxShadowStorage -Maxsize (2500MB)` or `Set-FsxShadowStorage -Maxsize (2.5GB)`
 + As a percentage of the overall storage: `Set-FsxShadowStorage -Maxsize "20%"`
-+ As undefined: `Set-FsxShadowStorage -Maxsize "UNBOUNDED"`
++ As unbounded: `Set-FsxShadowStorage -Maxsize "UNBOUNDED"`

  Use `-Default` to set shadow storage to use up to 10 percent of the file system: `Set-FsxShadowStorage -Default`\.
 To learn more about using the default option, see [Setting Up Shadow Copies Using Default Settings](shadow-copies-fsxW.md#setting-up-fsx-shadow-copies)\.